The inability to strike a deal is the latest blow for the 2025 Toronto Blue Jays

 Heyman is saying that was the offer.
 So grain of salt

-FRAUDULENT STEAKS (The Cursed Return of the Dastardly Thermo Thinwall), Wednesday, 12 March 2025 00:32 (nine months ago)
+FRAUDULENT STEAKS (The Cursed Return of the Dastardly Thermo Thinwall), Wednesday, 12 March 2025 00:32 (eleven months ago)

 You’re both right but the difference is deferrals vs present value - he wants present value and Jays offered deferrals